Minimum Cost of Living Across Canada

 Cost of Living in Calgary

-The cost of living in Calgary is very affordable especially for a major city, and is fueled by cheap rent.
+The cost of living in Calgary is slightly affordable compared to other major cities in Canada, attributed to the low rents.
 Average monthly rents are as follows:

 For transportation, many Albertans gravitate towards driving rather than public transportation.
-The cost of insurance is $110 per month, while the cost of gas is lower than the national average.
-If you do choose to take public transit, the cost is $112 for an adult monthly pass.
+According to CAA’s driving cost calculator, the average cost of driving an intermediate car in Alberta can cost approximately $736 per month.
+If you do choose to take public transit, the cost is $115 for an adult monthly pass.

 Cost of Living in Edmonton